 In closing, we would like to reiterate that we understand the negative light shed by unethical treatment centers across the country.
 However, ethical treatment programs do exist and are helping individuals regain control of their lives daily.
 Lifeskills South Florida is licensed by the Florida Association of Recovery Residences (FARR), Florida Department of Children & Families (DCF), Florida Agency for Health Care Administration (ACHA), and is nationally accredited by CARF.
 Through compassionate and nurturing professionals, we believe individuals can change their lives.
 Lifeskills provides the tools individuals need for empowerment and sustained long-term recovery.

-Lifeskills can help you or your loved one get your life back on track.
-To learn more about our accredited residential and outpatient treatment programs, please call our admissions office at 844-749-1560 or complete our contact form.
+Lifeskills South Florida is one of the most reputable drug rehabs in the Fort Lauderdale area and can help you or your loved one get your life back on track.
+To learn more about our accredited residential and outpatient treatment programs, please contact us.

 Call us at 1.844.749.1560 or fill out the form below to get in touch.